NixOS/nix.dev/source/tutorials/nixos/integration-testing-using-virtual-machines.md

 [^darwin]: Support for [running NixOS VM tests on macOS](https://github.com/NixOS/nixpkgs/issues/108984) is also implemented but [currently undocumented](https://github.com/NixOS/nixpkgs/issues/254552).

-Integration tests are reproducible due to the design properties of Nix, making them a valuable part of a Continuous Integration (CI) pipeline.
+Integration tests are reproducible due to the design properties of Nix, making them a valuable part of a continuous integration (CI) pipeline.

 ## The `nixosTest` function